albertisaac12/Konosuba/README.md

 - `-w, --wordlist`: Optional.
 Path to the wordlist containing LFI payloads.
 The default is `wordlist.txt`.
 - `-t, --threads`: Optional.
 Number of threads to use for testing (default is 1).

-- NOTE: The number of threads and wordlists must match example, if -w are wordlist1.txt wordlist2.txt then, -t must be 2.  [ -w <worlist1> <wordlist2> -t 2 ]
+- NOTE1: The number of threads and wordlists must match example, if -w are wordlist1.txt wordlist2.txt then, -t must be 2.  [ -w <worlist1> <wordlist2> -t 2 ]
+- NOTE2: The number of output files generated will be equal to the number of wordlists provided.

 ## AdvanceUsage